LSped/asreview-insights-metrics-comparability-main/README.md

 - Confusion matrix plot

+### Background

+#### Confusion matrix

+See [ASReview Insights](https://github.com/asreview/asreview-insights) for a definition of the confusion matrix in the active learning (AL) context.

+#### Specificity / True Negative Rate (TNR)

+See [ASReview Insights](https://github.com/asreview/asreview-insights) for the definition and rationale of implementation.

 ## Get to the Ouput

-To see the new output a simulation with the modified script needs to be run.
+To see the new output, a simulation needs to be run with the modified scripts.

-### Run the modified scripts
+### How to run the modified scripts

 #### Installation